ccdxc/sw/venice/ui/docs/help/dashboard.md

 	* Flip card: Will allow a different layout view of the information of the DSCs
 	* Export: Will export the DSCs information into a json file format
-	* Navigate to DSCs: Will bring you to the detail DSC view within the Venice UI
+	* Navigate to DSCs: Will bring you to the detail DSC view within the PSM UI

 ### Workloads

 The Workload view provides a quick list of the total number of workloads in the environment, along with the total number of Hosts and the average number of workloads per host.
 On the top right corner of the cluster card are three vertical dots.
-You can click on them and will allow you to navigate to the Workload view within the Venice UI.
+You can click on them and will allow you to navigate to the Workload view within the PSM UI.

 ### Active Sessions